Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 What do I need to do to terminate the SMSF?

 Once this is done, you build our Deed of Vesting of an SMSF.
-You gt a set of documents that allows you to vest and close the SMSF.
+You get a set of documents that allows you to vest and close the SMSF.

-After building this document on our website you are emailed:
+After building this document on our website you are immediately emailed:

 Every trust has a name.
 Sadly, they are generally quite boring.
 E.g. Smith SMSF, named after Mr Smith.